Navigation route

 review / Manuel Lamela

-If your previous submission, The Keys to World Dominationserved as guide to introduce us to the vast world of geopolitics and International Office, in his new work, Colonel Pedro Baños Bajo, reveals to us and sample the key elements and instruments for world domination and how these are used by the various actors in their constant struggle for power on a global scale.
-We are on the verge of a paradigm shift in the international scene, and this process, as the author explains, will be led by demography and technology.
+If your previous submission, The Keys to World Domination, served as a guide to introduce us to the vast world of geopolitics and international relations, in his new work, Colonel Pedro Baños Bajo, unveils us and gives us a glimpse of the sample the key elements and instruments for world domination and how these are used by the various actors in their constant struggle for power on a global scale.
+We are on the verge of a paradigm shift on the international scene, and this process, as the author explains, will be led by demography and technology.

-In his business to democratize geopolitics, Pedro Baños uses a clear and precise language to facilitate the understanding of the work.
-Numerous illustrations in the book are accompanied by brief explanations to get a broader view of the topic to be treated.
+In his business In order to democratize geopolitics, Pedro Baños uses clear and precise language to facilitate the understanding of the work.
+There will be numerous illustrations present in the book that will be accompanied by brief explanations to get a broader vision of the topic to be treated.

-The elements of world power is the name given to the first half of the book, which is divided into nine different parts that, according to the author, are key to understanding the game of world power.
-In this first half of the book we will deal with current and extremely important issues on the international scene.
-From the hybrid threat, which is a new way of waging war, to the role of intelligence services today, and including the transcendental importance of natural resources and demographics.
-It is certainly a comprehensive analysis for those seeking a brief explanation of the major challenges that threaten to destabilize our current social order.
-It is true that some of the explanations can be defined as simple, but this need not be understood as a pejorative characteristic.
-The author's ability to synthesize extremely complex issues may encourage the reader's curiosity and lead him to other great works where he can delve deeper into more specific topics.
+The Elements of World Power is the name given to the first half of the book, it is divided into nine different parts that according to the author are key when it comes to understanding the global power game.
+In this first half, issues of rigorous relevance and tremendously important on the international scene will be discussed.
+From the hybrid threat, which represents a new way of waging war, to the role of intelligence services today, to the transcendental importance of natural resources and demographics.
+It is certainly a fairly comprehensive analysis for those looking for a brief explanation of the greatest challenges that threaten to destabilize our current social order.
+It is true that some of the explanations can be defined as simple, but this does not have to be understood as a pejorative characteristic.
+The author's ability to synthesize extremely complex issues can encourage the reader's curiosity and make the leap to other great works where they can delve into more specific topics.

 In the second part of the book we find a more concrete analysis in which the author focuses on only two factors: technology and demographics.
-The population imbalance, the great migratory flows and what some call the fourth industrial revolution are some of the issues that Colonel Baños highlights in his analysis.
+The population imbalance, the large migratory flows and what some call the fourth industrial revolution are some of the issues that Colonel Baños highlights in his analysis.
 In the author's opinion, the transformations to which these two elements will be exposed will mark the course of humanity in the coming years.
-In this more incisive study, the author sample tells us how vulnerable human society is in the face of the future changes that are to come and how this presumed weakness will make conflicts difficult to avoid in the near future.
-Pedro Baños argues that despite the belief that we live in a perfectly organized and structured society, the reality is far from the latter, since it is a reduced group human being who is in charge of directing and leading the destiny of all humanity as a whole.
+In this more incisive study, the author sample how vulnerable human society is to the future changes that are to come and how this alleged weakness will make conflicts difficult to avoid in the near future.
+Pedro Baños argues that despite the belief we have of living in a perfectly organized and structured society, the reality is far from the latter, since it is a small group The human being charged with directing and leading the destiny of all humanity as a whole.

-Despite distilling a certain pessimism throughout the work, Pedro Baños decides to conclude his analysis with a message of hope, advocating for a united humanity, manager and solidarity with its environment.
+Despite distilling a certain pessimism throughout the work, Pedro Baños decides to conclude his analysis with a message of hope, advocating for a united humanity. manager and in solidarity with their environment.

 The cancellation of the new CDMX airport, already more than 31% built, sows doubts about the economic success of the new administration.